huongchik/Django-Survey-Application/README.md

     ```

 This will set up the necessary services and start the development server accessible via the configured port.

+### Admin Access via Docker

+Upon setting up the project, the Django admin panel is accessible.
+To access the admin panel, use the following credentials:

+- **Username:** admin
+- **Password:** adminpass

+It's strongly recommended to change these default credentials immediately after your first login to ensure that your application remains secure.
+To change the admin credentials, navigate to the Django admin panel and update the user information accordingly.

 ## Usage